The search for non-symmetric ribbon knots: Tabulation of symmetric ribbon knots with 11 and 12 crossings

 \subsection{Finding a small number of diagram templates}

-To save space in the Appendix of this article we tried to describe as many of the 122 diagrams as possible in a template form.
-For instance all 15 ribbon knots with partial knot $5_2$ can be described in a uniform way using a template with 3 twist parameters.
-In other cases several templates were needed.
+To save space in the appendix of this article, we tried to describe as many of the 122 diagrams as possible in a template form.
+For instance, all 15 ribbon knots with partial knot $5_2$ can be described in a uniform way using a template with 3 twist parameters.
+In other cases several templates were needed and they are listed as `version a', `version b' (for the trivial partial knot and for $6_1$, $6_2$, $7_3$, $7_5$) and, in addition, `version c' for $3_1$.
 We show the templates with one choice of twist parameters and underline the corresponding knot in the annotating list.
-If a diagram is used only for one ribbon knot then we do not depict it as a template with parameters, but as an individual symmetric union diagram, see e.g.\,the diagram for 12n706, having determinant 49, in the Appendix.
-The template parameters have again been checked with Knotscape to make sure that the knot types are correct.
-Note that partial knots and the number of inserted twists on the axis agree with Seeliger's list, but the given diagrams need not be the same and may be symmetrically inequivalent.
+If a diagram is used only for one ribbon knot, then we do not depict it as a template with parameters but as an individual symmetric union diagram.
+See, for example, the diagram for 12n706 with determinant 49 in the appendix.
+The template parameters were checked with Knotscape to make sure that the knot types are correct.
+Note that partial knots and the number of inserted twists on the axis agree with Seeliger's list, but our diagrams need not be the same and may be symmetrically inequivalent. \enlargethispage{0.5cm}

 An overview is given in Table \ref{tab:RibbonKnotList}.
 It contains all 137 prime ribbon knots with 11 and 12 crossings, their determinant and a `symmetry status' information.